Proposal (547) to South American

 confirmed record of Yellow-bellied Sapsucker within the SACC area of Colombia

 is massively overdue.
-We changed the
+The species'

-checklist last year (Donegan et al. 2011).
+Colombia's checklist (Donegan et al. 2011).
+The SACC is now invited

-The SACC is now invited to take an equivalent step as regards the South
+to take an equivalent step as regards the South American list.
+This

-controversial SACC proposal ever and a YES vote is recommended.
+may be the least controversial SACC proposal ever and a YES vote is

 References: